 The total number of bits set on A is a + c, and the total number of bits set on B is b + c.
-These this notation, however lumps together similarity and dissimilarity "components" - a disadvantage when interpreting a similarity measure.
+These totals form the basis of an alternative notation that uses a instead of a + c and b instead of b + c. this notation, however lumps together similarity and dissimilarity "components" - a disadvantage when interpreting a similarity measure.